hasnainrsyed/100DaysOfMLCode/README.md

 - Completed the lessons on regression, kmeans clustering and implemented the mini-projects.
 - Complete the analysis of outliers in the enron dataseet and the Q&A on the analysis.
 - Completed the lesson on feature scaling (MinMaxScaler)

+### Day 7 (2-12-21) Bag of words, stemming and TfIdf using NLTK
+- Stemming using NLTK(Natural Language Toolkit)
+- Completed the lesson on text learning
+- Completed implementing the string processing techniques in the dataset (17578 emails)